-There are three types of appeals that students may be interested pursuing.
-Below you will find information about each type of appeal, to include steps on how to complete the appeal process:
+There are three types of appeals that students may be interested in pursuing.
+Below you will find information about each type of appeal, including steps on how to complete the appeal process:

 If an appeal is submitted and is approved by the Office of Financial Aid, updates will be made to the FAFSA – to only factor in more recent family income information.
 The results of these changes can do one or more of the following; qualify the student for PELL grant funds that they did not originally qualify for, increase the amount of PELL grant funds that were already awarded, or change the type of loan funds that were originally awarded (Unsubsidized funds could change to Subsidized funds).
 Please note that if a student was already approved for the maximum PELL grant funds, then no additional PELL funds can be approved (and an appeal is not necessary).

 To complete this appeal, please visit https://valdosta.verifymyfafsa.com.
 Once logged in, select the “Requests” link at the top right of the page.
 From there, the student will choose the “Family Contribution Appeal” and then proceed from there.
 In addition to filling out the appeal form, the student will be asked to upload “Third Party Documentation”.
 This is essentially any documents that the student feels will help to prove the changes in household income.
 For example, if someone in the household was laid off, some documents to upload can include; proof of unemployment benefits, separation notice, final pay stub, most recent W-2(s), most recent tax return, etc. Again, the idea is to be able to prove that your family has an involuntary change in income and also to show what that income looks like today.
 Once all documents are uploaded and submitted to our office, please allow approximately 7 business days for an update.
 At that time, we will either request additional information, approve, or deny the appeal.
 If the appeal is approved, changes will be made to the FAFSA and updated financial aid award information will post to the student Banner account within 10 business days.